FabriceSalvaire/wikijs-fork/README.md

 - [PostCSS](https://postcss.org) and [postcss-loader](https://www.npmjs.com/package/postcss-loader) was upgraded to fix the `No PostCSS Config found` error.
 It is probably due to some upgrades versus the Docker image.
 - [caniuse-lite](https://www.npmjs.com/package/caniuse-lite) was outdated and printed a warning.
 - [Katex](https://katex.org) was upgraded to the latest to enhance the Math support.
 - [mdi](https://www.npmjs.com/package/@mdi/js) was upgraded to the latest.
-Telegram icon was replaced by a SVG from [SimpleIcons](https://simpleicons.org/?q=telegram)
+Telegram icon was replaced by an SVG from [SimpleIcons](https://simpleicons.org/?q=telegram)

 ### Known Issues

-- [ssh2](https://github.com/mscdex/ssh2) has an optional dependencies, `cpu_features`, that fails to build and make noises.
+- [ssh2](https://github.com/mscdex/ssh2) has an optional dependency, `cpu_features`, that fails to build and make noises.

   See [Remove cpu_features dependency](https://github.com/mscdex/ssh2/issues/1083).
   A workaround is to use `--ignore-optional` for Yarn.